-Richard Sharp recently joined Shazam as chief technology officer (CTO).
+Richard Sharp recently joined music discovery service Shazam as chief technology officer (CTO).
 He previously led the product team responsible for banking comparison products at Google, and more recently he was CTO at Yieldify, a Google Ventures-backed marketing technology startup.

 It later developed an app for Apple’s App Store in 2008, which was available on the iPhone 2 that debuted that year.
 Shazam was also ported to Android later in 2008.

 For a company that has been pioneering music identification for over 15 years, technology and the role of the CTO is clearly significant.